 An employee who, at the direction of management, is reassigned from a bid shift eligible for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid excluding any reassignment for purposes of any type of training.
-An employee who is reassigned for purposes of light duty resulting from an on-the-job injury from a bid shift eligible for the differential shall continue to receive night shift differential for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid.
-This continuation of night shift differential for the remainder of the shift bid.
+An employee who is reassigned for purposes of light duty resulting from an on-the-job injury from a bid shift eligible for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid.
 This continuation of night shift differential for the remainder of the shift bid shall not apply to any light duty shift reassignment resulting from an off-the-job injury.
 There shall be no carryover of night shift differential on a non-qualifying shift from one shift bid to another shift bid.
 (Revised 7-1-09)